pdmosses/metaborg.github.io/docs/howtos/installation/install-spoofax-on-macos-arm.md

     <path>
     ```

-    Where `<path>` is the path of your JDK, see below.
+    Where `<path>` is the path of your JDK, using one of the approaches below.

 ## Using macOS default JDK
-The default JDK installed with macOS should be version 8.
+If you want to use the default JDK that is installed with macOS, it should be version 8.
 You can verify this:

 ```shell
 java -version